lockepatton/sonipy/paper/paper.md

 # Our Sonification Technique

 As seen in \autoref{fig:method}, we built our technique so that each xy data point has a corresponding short tone called a blip.
 The y value of a given data point corresponds to the pitch of its blip, while the x value corresponds to the placement of the blip in time.
-More sampled x values have a great blip density in time, and as y value increases or decreases, the tone's pitch gets higher or lower, respectively.
+More sampled x values have a greater blip density in time, and as y value increases or decreases, the tone's pitch gets higher or lower, respectively.

 ![Each data point corresponds to a short tone or \"blip\" in the sound file.
 Here the x and y values of a sine function with some noise are shown in black.
 The x value of a given data point determines the placement of the tone in time.
 The y value determines the tone's pitch.
 Beside each data point, we've placed a visualization of its blip, shown in color.
 This blip trail, with a length corresponding to the duration of the blip, shows the variation of the amplitude of the pitch at its frequency.
 Note that as the values get higher, the corresponding frequency of the blip increases greatly indicating a higher pitch.
 All of these blips are combined in time to create the sound file.\label{fig:method}](./images/Method2.png)